AllenCompSci/Musical-Guacamole/README.md

 @tried to get proximity with music from player to enemy to work

 $tried getting layering to work, working on photoshop, failed rectangles

+@working on enemy class

+## Week 14

+$finally finished pov, working on the walls of the maze

+@worked on music detection/sound effects